Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Conclusions and outlook

 The inferred temperature history shows the climatic transition from the Last Glacial to the Holocene Optimum and the Holocene cooling trend thereafter.
 The BA and YD climatic transitions are present in the record, with a timing and amplitude that is broadly consistent with previous estimates obtained with gas isotopic fractionation methods.
 A cooling event with a duration of approximately 500 years and an amplitude of 5 K is observed in the early Holocene.
 It marks a possible relationship with signals of similar nature from other north high latitude as well as monsoon sites at approximately 8.5 ky b2k.

 An overestimation of the temperature of the Holocene Climatic Optimum points to the necessity for a correction of the total thinning function.
 Assuming that the layer counted chronology is accurate, this correction would require a reduction of the accumulation rate of the order of 10\% at 8ky b2k with respect to the level estimated with the D--J ice flow model.
 We discussed this result with respect to recent \citep{Guillevic2013} as well as earlier \citep{Huber2006} findings based on \delN studies that propose a similar reduction for Interstadials 9--17 and MIS--3 from the NEEM and NorthGRIP ice core respectively.
-We also proposed possible reasons for this discrepancy related to the fixed value of the kink height in the D--J model as well as probable past ice divide migrations.
+We also proposed possible reasons for this discrepancy related to the constant value of the kink height in the D--J model as well as probable past ice divide migrations.

 We believe that the climate variability of our record, spanning millennial to centennial scales, is of particular interest and therefore requires further analysis, possibly additional evidence from other ice cores from the Greenland Ice Sheet and obviously careful comparisons with reconstructions based on other proxies from low, mid and especially high latitudes.
-The NEEM ice core can potentially provide an excellent record for that need, especially when considering the application of recently developed continuous infrared techniques \citep{Gkinis2011} that provide high resolution and precision \delD and \delOx datasets.
-Our future study objectives will revolve around these topics, not only within the scope of studying the past climate during the Holocene epoch, but also within the scope of understanding the mechanisms that affect the responsivity of the \delOx signal to a set of input climatic parameters, most notably temperature and furthermore result in a poor (almost absent) signal to noise ratio during a period that has likely seen sizable climatic variations.
+The NEEM ice core can potentially provide an excellent record, especially when considering the application of recently developed continuous infrared techniques \citep{Gkinis2011} that provide high resolution and precision \delD and \delOx datasets.
+Extending the diffusion reconstructions to the sections of the ice core shallower than the close--off depth will also allow for a very useful comparison with the instrumental temperature record.
+Such an attempt will require slight modifications to the diffusion model in order for it to deal with the firn layers in which the diffusion process is still under way.

+Our future study objectives will revolve around these topics, not only within the scope of studying the past climate during the Holocene epoch, but also within the scope of understanding the mechanisms that affect the responsivity of the \delOx signal to a set of input climatic parameters, most notably temperature and furthermore result in a low (almost absent) signal to noise ratio during a period that has likely seen sizable climatic variations.